 Sharma triumphs in lingering over the geography and the characters.
 The wonderful cast seems less made of actors and more of real people.

-Undoubtedly one of the films of the year, go catch A Death in the Gunj, available for legal viewing on an online streaming service.
+Undoubtedly one of the films of the year, go catch A Death in the Gunj, available for legal viewing on an online streaming website/app.